Application Modernization with iPaaS: 6 Considerations

-The answer: Application modernization, the process of updating existing applications with modern features and functionality so they better align with and reflect current business needs.
+Application modernization is the process of updating existing applications with modern features and functionality so they better align with and reflect current business needs.
 It may include consolidating, adding automation, or optimizing for new environments.

 You’re not the only one contemplating (or committing to) application modernization.
 Decision-makers across a variety of industries are looking to modernize their legacy apps for better user experience, increased data security, and improved productivity.

 So how should businesses re-purpose and consolidate applications to closely align with current business needs?
 An integrated approach is essential—and integration platform as a service (iPaaS) is a key enabler thanks to its ability to connect multiple systems and data sources without sacrificing agility or driving your costs sky-high.
 Here are six things to think about when modernizing your applications, and how iPaaS plays a critical role in each.